samuraswife/samuraswife/README.md

 <img width="300" height="200" alt="0CBF0233-6415-4652-A46B-0E706B5119A3" src="https://github.com/user-attachments/assets/1ae7a888-2513-49ee-8140-4bc377636f93" />

-  *"Lets go... to the land of the dead, together"*
+  *"Lets go... to the land of the dead, together" - Ryuji Matsuyama*

  ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵